• Skip to primary navigation

 2. Login or create an account for the ACHF online application system.

-3. Complete the Letter of Intent (LOI) and submit it by the deadline.
+3. Complete the Letter of Intent (LOI) and submit it by the January 31 deadline.

 4. Await a response to the LOI, which usually takes seven business days.

-5. If approved, complete the entire application and submit it using the online application system by the deadline.
+5. If approved, complete the entire application and submit it using the online application system by the February 28 deadline.

-6. Final grant decisions will be made within 8 to 10 weeks after the close of the application and funding will be issued promptly.
+6. Final grant decisions will be made 8 to 10 weeks after the close of the application and funding will be issued promptly.

 Final reports